NexBloc to Build NFT Avatar Platform BlocHeads Tied to Blockchain DNS

-Tortola, British Virgin Islands, Jan 25, 2022 - (ACN Newswire) - NexBloc has partnered with Alexa Varano, known for her work in sustainable and wearable art, to create the first avatar NFT tied to a blockchain DNS (bDNS).
+Tortola, British Virgin Islands – January 25, 2022 – NexBloc has partnered with Alexa Varano, known for her work in sustainable and wearable art, to create the first avatar NFT tied to a blockchain DNS (bDNS).
 NexBloc will dedicate the blockchain top-level domain (bTLD), .blochead, for naming each BlocHead image as a registered NFT.
-NexBloc will provide a limited custom series of 100 one-of-a-kind BlocHeads to partners and prominent participants of NexBloc's current $NEXB token raise.
+NexBloc will provide a limited custom series of 100 one-of-a-kind BlocHeads to partners and prominent participants of NexBloc’s current $NEXB token raise.
 In addition, 900 BlocHeads will represent variations of classic characters.
-These are part of NexBloc's gated content for levels of staking rewards of $NEXB.
+These are part of NexBloc’s gated content for levels of staking rewards of $NEXB.

 Alexa Varano has long been painting and creating with an eye toward sustainability.
 Her work includes a wearable series of hand-painted designs on shirts, hats, and other wearables made from sustainable materials.
 Each is unique, and she is bringing that inspired design to her direction for the custom NFT connected art for BlocHeads.
 She stated, “As an artist, I am always looking to reach people with visual messages tied to my belief in inner peace and global harmony.
 With the BlocHead collection, I can reach many more people by creating something that has value to the collector through visibility to the communities they use their avatars with.”